mcshakes/fullstack_revisited/README.md

 When you're done, just remove the book from your reading list.

+Use an anonymous Visitor and add books manually via a form.
+If that's too hard, search for the title or author name and add to your library.

+Or create a test user and save your to-read books for yourself.

 ### Try in Production

 https://red-doright-81787.herokuapp.com/

 Create test users and start adding books to the reading list.

+Prod Test User:

+email: test_user@example.com
+password: password1

 ### To run on development: